 - CyBox also has some capabilities with annotation, view the annotation guide.

 - Provide structured reading activities to help students break down significant themes and ideas.
 Asking students to list “the top ten” essential concepts from a reading (See Sarah Clark’s article on Faculty Focus for more on this strategy).
-Identify a question or two that students still have after completing the text, or to ask students to complete a reading response journal throughout the quarter can be exceptional action items to help students engage meaningfully with course readings.
+Identify a question or two that students still have after completing the text, or asking students to complete a reading response journal throughout the semester can be exceptional action items to help students engage meaningfully with course readings.

 - Divide parts of the reading among small groups in the class.
 Less can be more.
 By dividing a larger body of text among multiple students, individual students will feel responsible for reporting back on the portion of the reading they’re assigned.
 This step can create more profound and meaningful engagement with the reading by individual students, while also creating a classroom community where students help and support each other in their learning.

 - Reflect on how many students can realistically complete within a specific time frame.
 As an instructor, it’s straightforward to assign too much reading!
 Use your past experiences with teaching particular reading assignments and your previous interactions with undergraduate students to gauge to the best of your abilities how much reading your students can complete.
 Chances are, you need to scale back rather than add on more assignments.
-Use the Course Workload Estimator (Rice University) page.
+Use the Course Workload Estimator 2.0 (Wake Forest) page.

 - Do not assign readings that you don’t think students will have the time to complete.
 It’s common for students to give up on reading assignments if the amount feels overwhelming.
 Try to gauge as realistically as possible how students can reasonably complete so much reading and respond to within a given time; that will guarantee a higher likelihood that students will continue to engage meaningfully with the reading assignments.